-- Check that the software you use is operating with the values you typed in!
+- Check that your software is operating with the values you typed in!

-- Look at the deformed shape in the post-processing part of your simulation and see if the result is roughly what you expected
+- Look at the deformed shape in the post-processing part of your simulation and check if the result is roughly what you expected.

 Numerical Errors in FEA

-- Integration error caused by Gauss integration leads to numerical instabilities.
-BUT a large number of Gauss points is way too expensive.
-For the basic concept of Gauss Quadrature see: Excursus – FEM – Gauss Quadrature
+- Integration errors in FEA caused by Gauss integration lead to numerical instabilities.
+However, a large number of Gauss points is far too expensive.
+For the basic concept of Gauss Quadrature, see: Excursus – FEM – Gauss Quadrature

 Useful information: Exact integrations provide a structure that is too stiff!2

-- Rounding error caused by adding or subtracting very large and very small numbers or dividing by small numbers
+- Rounding errors in FEA can be caused by adding or subtracting very large and very small numbers, or when dividing by small numbers.

 - Matrix conditioning errors3